Ex-children's hospital doctor charged with sex crimes

 RICHMOND, Va.
 (AP) — A former medical director of a Virginia hospital that serves vulnerable children has been charged with four felony sex crimes in connection with abuse that authorities say happened at the facility years ago.

-A grand jury indicted Dr. Daniel N. Davidow of Richmond, a former longtime employee of the Cumberland Hospital for Children and Adolescents, last month, court records show.
+A grand jury indicted Dr. Daniel N. Davidow of Richmond, a former longtime medical director of the Cumberland Hospital for Children and Adolescents, last month, court records show.
 The records were unsealed Thursday, a local prosecutor announced Friday.

 Robert F. Donnelly, an attorney for Davidow, told The Associated Press by email that “we are still learning details and facts, so we are not in a position to comment.”